 Bridges' Home Based Services for Children and Families, including our Intensive In-Home Child and Adolescent Psychiatric Services, extend Bridges coverage beyond Milford, Orange and West Haven to include Ansonia, Bethany, Derby, Seymour, Shelton, Woodbridge.

 Assists young adults, ages 18 - 25 whose lives are affected by mental illness, to help them reach their fullest potential and improve the quality of life.
-Prepares young adults for independent living by offering a variety of community-based supportive services, with sensitivity to individual needs and strengths.
+Prepares young adults who are transitioning out of DCF/foster care for independent living by offering a variety of community-based supportive services, with sensitivity to individual needs and strengths.
 The program offers young adults the opportunity to achieve independence by providing clinical, vocational and social rehabilitation services that are tailored to meet their unique needs.
 Clients may choose to join the residential program and reside in an apartment on-site, or may live in the community with family or significant others while utilizing any/all of the services that are available.